 If you are interested in the rewards and challenges of teaching chemistry, you can find out more by signing up for information and advice today

-Our new enhanced service, Premier Plus, is available to those who wish to start training for a shortage subject such as chemistry, in the academic year 2012/13.
+Our enhanced service, Premier Plus, is available to those who wish to start training for a shortage subject such as chemistry in the academic year 2014/15, and hold (or are predicted) a first class, 2:1 or 2:2 degree.
 You’ll be eligible for exclusive benefits including personalised advice from a named adviser.

 If you’re an engineering graduate or an experienced engineer looking for a change of career, visit our engineering pages to discover how you can use your skills in the classroom.

-Take advantage of our new Premier Plus service to receive one-to-one advice and exclusive benefits.
+Take advantage of our Premier Plus service to receive one-to-one advice and exclusive benefits.

 Sign up with us